 Deployed at the KM3NeT-Fr installation site about 40 km off-shore Toulon, France, the ORCA neutrino detector will take advantage of the excellent optical properties of deep sea water to achieve the angular and energy resolutions required for resolving the neutrino mass hierarchy.
 A multi-megaton scale array of KM3NeT light sensor modules will be used with a granularity optimised for studying reactions of atmospheric neutrinos with the seawater.
 The sensor modules will be arranged on vertical detection units with a height of about 150 m and in the dense configuration required for detection of neutrinos with energies as low as about a GeV, three orders of magnitude lower that the typical energy scale probed by the detector of the ARCA telescope for neutrino astroparticle physics.

-Construction time line for ORCA
+Construction phases for ORCA